Service Tech Jobs at Orlando Health with Visa Sponsorship

 Which visa types does Orlando Health commonly sponsor for Service Tech roles?

-Orlando Health sponsors several visa categories for Service Tech positions, including H-1B for degree-holding technical professionals, TN for Canadian and Mexican nationals in qualifying engineering roles, J-1 for exchange visitors in structured programs, and F-1 OPT and CPT for recent graduates.
+Orlando Health sponsors several visa categories for Service Tech positions, including H-1B for degree-holding technical professionals, TN visa for Canadian and Mexican nationals in qualifying engineering roles, J-1 visa for exchange visitors in structured programs, and F-1 OPT and CPT for recent graduates.
 EB-2 and EB-3 immigrant visa pathways are also available for longer-term employment sponsorship.

 How do I apply for Service Tech jobs at Orlando Health?